Docket Entries Since Last Update

 Comment: Temperature screening alone will not guarantee a safe workspace.
 The Centers for Disease Control and Prevention has acknowledged that Covid-19 doesn't cause a fever in every person and that individuals may be able to transmit the disease before they show any symptoms.
 See CDC's Coronavirus Disease Resources: How COVID-19 Spreads.
 In order to account for the potential absence of this symptom, employers should still implement and enforce social/physical distancing protocols, increased cleaning, and other safety measures.

-Temperature screenings will be conducted immediately outside the [Company] worksite by trained health care professionals.
+Temperature screenings will be conducted immediately outside the [Company] worksite.
 During temperature screenings, individuals will be asked to report if they have symptoms of a Covid-19 infection, as defined by the Centers for Disease Control and Prevention.
 Employees’ temperatures and their answers to health screening questions will be kept confidential.